 - 1 Check the throttle trigger for smooth operation.
-If any binding occurs, or if engine fails to return to idle, the machine should be taken to your dealer, befor it is used again.
+If any binding occurs or if engine fails to return to idle, the machine should be taken to your dealer, before it is used again.
 Also, be sure that the trigger cannot be pulled until the throttle trigger lockout is depressed. - 2 Clean the chain brake and check that it operates safely.
 Make sure that the chain catcher is undamaged, and replace it if necessary. - 3 Clean or replace the air filter as necessary.
 Check for damage or holes. - 4 The bar should be turned daily for more even wear.
 Check the lubrication hole in the bar, to be sure it is not clogged.
 Clean the bar groove.
 If the bar has a sprocket tip, this should be lubricated. - 5 Check that the bar and chain are getting sufficient oil. - 6 Sharpen the chain and check its tension and condition.
-Check the drive sprocket for excessive wear and replace if necessary. - 7 Clean the air intake on the starter.
-Check the starter and starter cord. - 8 Check that nuts and screws are tight. - 9 Test the stop switch to ensure that it works.
+Check the drive sprocket for excessive wear and replace if necessary.

+- 7 Clean the air intake on the starter.
+Check the starter and starter cord for wear or damage. - 8 Check that nuts and screws are tight. - 9 Test the stop switch to be sure it shuts off the engine.